 For women with persistent hormonal acne that does not subside with topical treatments, hormonal contraceptives, or other oral medications (such as Spironolactone and Antibiotics), it may be advisable to consult with your physician about adding Accutane to your acne treatment.

-The DIM + cruciferous supplement is another excellent addition to the treatment of women with adult and hormonal acne.
-It contains a natural extract of cruciferous vegetables (kale, broccoli, alfalfa, and spinach) specially formulated to help balance hormones and reduce signs of acne in adult women.
+The DIM + cruciferous supplement is another excellent addition to treating women with adult and hormonal acne.
+It contains a natural extract of cruciferous vegetables (kale, broccoli, alfalfa, and spinach) specially formulated to help balance hormones and reduce acne signs in adult women.
 Check out this link for more detailed info on the MDacne DIM supplements.